 How do you make such great charts and graphs?
 I would love to be able to have the great graphics you have.

+While I can see Stages 4 and 5 as freestanding, the first 3 Stages in my experience are more fluid.
 For example, our income over the past few months has been somewhat lower than usual so we’ve been running up credit card debt after having been totally debt free at one point (Stage 1) but we continue to add money to our retirement plans and for our minor child’s post-secondary education (Stage 3).
 We still own our future retirement home outright (Stage 3 or maybe 4), but our expenses continue to rise (gas prices!)
-(Stage 1) and I’m currently planning to take the first steps towards a future business (Stages 2 and 3).
-I’m also investigating dividend-bearing investments, which I would be getting into literally one share at a time (Stage 3).
+(Stage 1) and I’m currently planning… Read more »

 @Moneymonk — Must be because I am talking about money…seriously.

-@Jason — Believe it or not, it’s PowerPoint.
+@Jason — Believe it or not, it’s PowerPoint. 🙂

 @Shevy — I agree that things are more fluid in real-life.
 And I didn’t say that everyone in Stage 1 resort to Payday Loan (and I hope not).